Belpre, Kansas

 Belpre is a city in Edwards County, Kansas, United States.
 As of the 2020 census, the population of the city was 97.
+It is located along Highway 50.

 History

-Belpre was founded in 1879.
-It was incorporated in 1906.
+Belpre was founded in 1879 and was incorporated in 1906.
 Belpre is derived from the French word "belle prairie" for "beautiful meadow".

 The first post office in Belpre was established in 1879.